ActioPtyLtd/datapipes-pipescript/README.md

   message = "Premium amount shouldn't be null or less than $50."
 }
 ```
 This task will test for whether an amount is specified and greater than equal 50.
-If data can be found that fails to meet this criteria, abort and return an error exit code.
+If data can be found that fails to meet this criteria, abort immediately.

 Refer to [Expressions](#expressions) to get a better understanding of what is possible.
 The expression should evaluate to a boolean value.